deanturpin/handt/readme.md

 structures passed around).

 This approach may make the interface harder to change (with is not necessarily a bad thing) but it does make reasoning about each module much easier.
+A module can even be ported to a different language so long as the interface is honoured.

 The strategy module takes the list of coins/prices and emits a line for each currency that has triggered a buy: coin name, price and list of a matching strategies.

 ```
-<file.cpp> -> <file.csv>
+<file.cpp> > <file.csv>
-prices.cpp -> prices.csv
+prices.cpp > prices.csv
 ```

-## Symbols
-* Get symbol list from CryptoCompare all coins list

-## Prices
-* Get prices from CryptoCompare
+* Fetch all SYMBOLS from CryptoCompare
-* Filter small value coins and bad prices

-## Refresh
+* Fetch PRICES for symbols
-* Update current positions with recent prices
+* REFRESH current positions with recent prices
-* Write copy of positions with updates applied

-## Review
-* Review and close existing positions
+* REVIEW and close existing positions

-## Prospects
-* Run strategies

-## positions.cpp
-* Takes the outcome of new strategies
+* Calculate PROSPECTS by executing strategy library
-* Consolidate existing and new positions
+* CONSOLIDATE reviewed positions and new prospects

-## execute.cpp
-* Execute chosen symbols on an exchange
+* EXECUTE chosen trades on an exchange

-## close.cpp
-* Consider closing each position

-## summary.cpp
-* Summarise trades so far
+* Create SUMMARY of trades in this period

-## render.sh
-* Render HTML page of summary
+* RENDER report

 ```
 SPK 0.3205666667 10.0_flicking_down 2.00_average_comp